Dejan Bulatović: 1990s–2000s

 Serbian state authorities denied that Bulatović was mistreated and issued a statement saying he "did not have any objections to the way he was treated."
 Sentenced to twenty-five days in jail, he was released early and took part in further anti-Milošević rallies, including in Belgrade on 31 December.
-He said that he was again beaten by police on 17 January, after he was recognized in a crowd.
+He said that he was again beaten by police on 17 January, after he was recognised in a crowd.

 In November 1998, Bulatović's arrest and mistreatment were mentioned in an Amnesty International report on human rights conditions in the Federal Republic of Yugoslavia.

 Bulatović remained in Belgrade following the 1996–97 protests.
 When the Zajedno coalition broke up in late 1997, he took part in further citizen actions in the city.
 He also left the SPO during the same time and became a member of the Christian Democratic Party of Serbia (Demohrišćanska Stranka Srbije, DHSS).

 Slobodan Milošević was defeated in the 2000 Yugoslavian general election and fell from power on 5 October 2000.
 Bulatović was again arrested and reportedly beaten nine days later by police officers who demanded he inform them about the location of arms taken from the Belgrade police station.
 He said that he knew nothing about the weapons and that he planned to file charges against the officers.
 This notwithstanding, he left Serbia for France on 5 November 2000.
 In a 2002 interview with the SPO's journal Srpska reč, he said that some leaders of the Democratic Opposition of Serbia (Demokratska opozicija Srbije, DOS), the political coalition that overthrew Milošević, had "continued on the same path that Milošević had trodden during his dictatorship."
 He accused Zoran Đinđić of "privatiz[ing] a mafia-controlled Serbia" and said that "Đinđić's thugs" had beaten him on 15 October 2000.
 Bulatović has also said that he left Serbia following an encounter with paramilitary commander Milorad Ulemek, also known as Legija.
 While living in Paris, Bulatović founded the Pokret za novu Srbiju (PZNS).